tomdries/AI-driving-assessment/README.md

 # Code repository for the paper: How AI from Automated Vehicles Can Contribute to the Assessment of Human Driving Behavior

-This repository contains the code for the paper "*How AI from Automated Vehicles Can Contribute to the Assessment of Human Driving Behavior*" by Tom Driessen, Olger Siebinga, Thomas de Boer, Dimitra Dodou, Dick de Waard, and Joost de Winter.
+This repository contains the code for the paper [How AI from Automated Vehicles Can Contribute to the Assessment of Human Driving Behavior](https://www.researchgate.net/publication/384503616_How_AI_from_automated_driving_systems_can_contribute_to_the_assessment_of_human_driving_behavior) by Tom Driessen, Olger Siebinga, Thomas de Boer, Dimitra Dodou, Dick de Waard, and Joost de Winter.

 The purpose of this repository is to:
 1. Provide access to the recordings created for the demonstration.